exercism/purescript/README.md

 Creating a new exercise requires modification to:

 - `examples/src/<ExerciseName>.purs` - put your solution here
-- `src/<ExerciseName>.purs` - this should generally only have the module declaration and the exports of the functions that the solution should contain
+- `src/<ExerciseName>.purs` - this should generally only have the module declaration and the exports and signatures of the functions that the solution should contain

 The other two files: